CASSON-LAB/BiobankActivityCSF/README.md

 plt.savefig('example.pdf')
 ```

-**CSF3 only** To run your script you need to request an interactive session and import anaconda module
+**CSF3 only** To run your script you need to request an interactive session and import anaconda module.
+If using the iCSF there is no need to run the first line, code can be run direct.

 ```
 qrsh -l short